2019 Fall Operations Seminar

 10:00 – 11:15 AM Roundtable Exchange

 [Attendee Favorite!]
 A highlight of the event is a 90-minute Roundtable Exchange session that allows all participants to “Come with a problem, leave with a solution!”
 Spark new ideas in this highly interactive solutions-based exchange.
-Topics are selected from survey feedback and will be listed on the TMA Website.
+Subject matter experts will lead discussions on the following topics.

 11:15 – 12:00 NOON Roundtable Report-backs